Center for Space Research

 A low level of electron flux is expected for the next 24 hours.

-The flux of high-energy protons in the past 24 hours was an event in progress.
+The flux of high-energy protons was an event in progress for the last 24 hours.

-Based on today's conditions, the flux of high-energy protons for the next 24 hours is predicted to be quiet.
+Based on today's conditions, the high-energy proton flux for the next 24 hours is predicted to be quiet.